-If you are thinking of applying to one or more of the four grammar schools in Slough as a choice for your son or daughter, the first step is to register to take the Consortium 11+ test.
+1. If you are thinking of applying to one or more of the four grammar schools in Slough as a choice for your son or daughter, the first step is to register to take the Consortium 11+ test.
 To do this, you must complete a registration form and return it to the Consortium as directed on the form.
 Registration forms are available from the websites of any of the Consortium grammar schools.

 The sole purpose of the registration form is to enable your son or daughter to sit the 11+ test, and the Consortium will order one set of test papers for your son or daughter.
-Please ensure that you complete ONE registration form only.
+Please ensure that you therefore complete ONE registration form only.

-Please note - registering for the test is not in any way an application for a place at a particular school, and is not an expression of interest in any particular school.
-At this stage you are simply asking for your child to sit the consortium 11+ test.
+Please note - registering for the test is NOT an application for a place at a particular school, and is NOT considered to be an expression of interest in any particular school.
+At this stage you are simply asking for your child to sit the Consortium 11+ test.
 On the basis of the results of that test, you may choose to apply to one or more grammar schools, or none at all.

 - 2. The second step is for your child to actually sit the 11+ test.
-Pupils attending Slough primary schools will sit the test in their school; pupils attending schools outside the Slough area will be invited to sit the test at the most convenient of four testing centres. - 3.
+Testing will take place on Saturday 21 September for all candidates irrespective of their home address or current primary school.
+There will be four test centres and you will be able to state a preference for the most convenient centre for your child.
+We will send a letter confirming testing arrangements in early September. - 3.
 You will receive the results of the 11+ test in mid October, so that you have time to consider the implications for your choice of schools. - 4.
 Having thought carefully about which schools to apply for, you must complete the Common Application Form for your home Local Authority by the end of October.
 You must include any grammar school for which you wish your son or daughter to be considered, and you must place grammar schools higher in your order of preference than non-selective schools. - 5.
 The grammar schools will supply the 11+ test scores to Slough Local Authority. - 6.
 Slough Local Authority will coordinate the process and allocate each child a place at the school which is highest on the CAF, and for which they are eligible.
 Where a pupil can be placed at more than one school the offer will be for the highest ranked school where places are available. - 7.
 The home Local Authority writes to all parents to notify them of the allocation of school places.
 This is coordinated across the country so that all allocations are notified on the same day.